limjinda/frontend-quiz/readme.md

 ### 6. Write a media query for this HTML tag
 * for the screen above 768px
-* to perform text to show in white with black background
+* to perform text to show in white on black background

 ![media query](./img/css6.jpg?raw=true "Media query")